lisa-lumos/GraphQL/01-introduction.md

 GraphQL started as an internal project in 2012, then was released as open source in 2015.
 The main reason why Facebook started developing a new way to build APIs, is that they wanted to speed up their mobile apps, that were too slow, because they were making too many calls to the server.

 ## Required Tools
+- recent LTS version of Node.js
+- ESLint in VS Code